Usage-based billing for AI services: Why your ERP is the key to scaling it right

 This raises a key question: can your financial infrastructure keep pace with these new revenue streams?

-38% of businesses have lost deals because of inflexible billing systems, 52% are frustrated with their subscription process speed and 55% will likely get a completely new billing system.
+According to Stripe, 38% of businesses have lost deals because of inflexible billing systems, 52% are frustrated with their subscription process speed – and 55% will likely get a completely new billing system.

-This article explores why keeping AI billing inside your ERP creates a critical advantage for finance teams, how to address common challenges with usage-based AI pricing and what to look for in a solution that extends your ERP's capabilities without creating disconnected systems.
+This article explores why keeping billed AI inside your ERP creates a critical advantage for finance teams, how to address common challenges with usage-based billing for AI services and what to look for in a solution that extends your ERP's capabilities without creating disconnected systems.

-Why billing for AI usage isn’t as simple as adding a new SKU
+Why billing for AI usage isn’t as simple as adding a new product

 Billing for AI usage introduces a layer of complexity beyond traditional B2B transactions.
 While many businesses consider their offerings a “subscription”, the addition of AI features creates unique challenges driven by factors such as: